sonaliviniramesh-web/brute-force-detection-windows-logs/README.md

 This project demonstrates how simple log analysis can be used to detect suspicious authentication behavior.

 Such techniques are fundamental in Security Operations Centers (SOC) for identifying potential threats and responding to unauthorized access attempts.

+---

+## ℹ️ Note
+This project was performed in a controlled environment for learning purposes.